elastic/apm-pipeline-library/.github/actions/buildkite/README.md

 When you specify `artifactsName` and `artifactsPath`, the files are not automatically uploaded in a Buildkite pipeline.
 You must make sure that these files are uploaded in the targeted Buildkite pipeline itself.
-This action onlyu downloads the files already uploaded in Buildkite and uploads them again in GitHub via actions/upload-artifact.
+This action only downloads the files already uploaded in Buildkite and uploads them again in GitHub via actions/upload-artifact.

 Due to the functionality of the Buildkite Artifacts API, files are downloaded individually.